Schanz Pin Specification, Uses, Sizes and Surgical Techniques.

 Before using Schanz Pin, the surgeon and ancillary staff should study the safety information in these instructions, as well as any product-specific information in the product description, surgical procedures and/or brochures.

-Schanz Pins are made from surgical grade 316L Stainless Steel and are designed, constructed and produced with utmost care.
-These quality Schanz Pin assure best working results provided they are used in the proper manner.
+Pin is made from medical grade materials and are designed, constructed and produced with utmost care.
+These quality Pin assure best working results provided they are used in the proper manner.
 Therefore, the following instructions for use and safety recommendations must be observed.

-Improper use of this instrument can lead to damage to the tissue, premature wear, destruction of the instruments and injury to the operator, patients or other persons.
+Improper use of Pin can lead to damage to the tissue, premature wear, destruction of the instruments and injury to the operator, patients or other persons.

 Factors which could impair the success of the operation: